Axial-Centric Cross-Plane Attention for 3D Medical Image Classification

 \section{Abstract}

-Clinicians commonly interpret three-dimensional (3D) medical images, such as computed tomography (CT) scans, using multiple anatomical planes rather than as a single volumetric representation.
-In this multi-planar approach, the axial plane typically serves as the primary acquisition and diagnostic reference, while the coronal and sagittal planes provide complementary spatial information to increase diagnostic confidence.
-However, many existing 3D deep learning methods either process volumetric data holistically or assign equal importance to all planes, failing to reflect the axial-centric clinical interpretation workflow.
-To address this gap, we propose an axial-centric cross-plane attention architecture for 3D medical image classification that captures the inherent asymmetric dependencies between different anatomical planes.
+Clinicians commonly interpret three-dimensional (3D) medical images, such as computed tomography (CT) scans, by examining multiple anatomical planes rather than relying solely on volumetric representations.
+In this multi-planar approach, the axial plane often serves as the primary acquisition and diagnostic reference in many CT interpretation workflows, while the coronal and sagittal planes provide complementary spatial information to increase diagnostic confidence.
+However, many existing 3D deep learning methods either process volumetric data holistically or assign equal importance to all planes, failing to reflect this asymmetric and axial-centric clinical interpretation workflow.
+To address this limitation, we propose an axial-centric cross-plane attention architecture for 3D medical image classification that captures the inherent asymmetric dependencies between different anatomical planes.
 Our architecture incorporates MedDINOv3, a medical vision foundation model pretrained via self-supervised learning on large-scale axial CT images, as a frozen feature extractor for the axial, coronal, and sagittal planes.
-RICA blocks and intra-plane transformer encoders capture plane-specific positional and contextual information within each anatomical plane, while axial-centric cross-plane transformer encoders condition axial features on complementary information from auxiliary planes.
+RICA blocks and intra-plane transformer encoders capture plane-specific positional and contextual information within each anatomical plane, while axial-centric cross-plane transformer encoders selectively condition axial features on complementary information from auxiliary planes.
 Experimental results on six datasets from the MedMNIST3D benchmark demonstrate that the proposed architecture consistently outperforms existing 3D and multi-plane models in terms of accuracy and AUC.
-Ablation studies further confirm the importance of axial-centric query-key-value allocation and directional cross-plane fusion.
-These results highlight the importance of aligning architectural design with clinical interpretation workflows for robust and data-efficient 3D medical image analysis.
+Notably, a reduced-capacity variant (AC-Tiny) achieves highly competitive performance with significantly fewer trainable parameters, indicating that architectural design plays a more crucial role in performance improvements than increasing model scale.
+Extensive ablation studies further confirm the importance of axial-centric querying and query-key-value allocation, directional cross-plane fusion, residual-free cross-attention, and classification head design.
+Additionally, slice-level Grad-CAM-based feature attribution visualizations demonstrate that the proposed architecture identifies diagnostically relevant anatomical regions across all anatomical planes.
+These findings highlight the importance of aligning architectural design with clinical interpretation workflows for robust 3D medical image analysis under limited-data settings.